 Abstract

-This study aimed to identify and characterize nitrifying bacteria and their associated bacteriophages from swiftlet house environments as a preliminary step toward developing biological control strategies for nitrate contamination in edible bird nests—a food safety concern due to excessive nitrite and nitrate accumulation.
+This study aimed to identify and characterize nitrifying bacteria and their associated bacteriophages from swiftlet house environments as a preliminary step toward developing biological control strategies for nitrate contamination in edible bird nests,a food safety concern due to the excessive nitrite and nitrate accumulation.
 A total of 80 environmental samples were collected between October and November 2024 from four swiftlet houses in Central Kalimantan, Indonesia, including 20 samples each from feces, pond water, soil, and edible bird nests (Aerodramus fuciphagus).
-Phenotypic characterization (culture, Gram staining, biochemical tests) and genotypic identification (PCR and 16S rRNA gene sequencing) were performed.
+Phenotypic characterization (culture, Gram staining, and biochemical tests) and genotypic identification (PCR and 16S rRNA gene sequencing) were performed.
 Bacteriophages were screened using spot tests and plaque assays.
 The study resulted in the isolation and identification of 15 Nitrobacter isolates.
 Molecular analysis confirmed all isolates belonged to the Nitrobacter genus.
 One isolate, Nitrobacter AP6, was selected as a representative host for phage screening due to its consistent growth and plaque clarity.
 Spot tests revealed four bacteriophages capable of lysing Nitrobacter AP6.
 These findings demonstrate the feasibility of isolating nitrifying bacteria and phages from swiftlet environments and provide a foundation for future biocontrol development, though further in vitro and in situ validation is required to assess effectiveness and safety.

 Keywords